 Image: create from volume

 The document also includes a matrix for a number of proprietary drivers and some of the optional functions that these drivers support.
 This matrix is a handy tool to select storage backends that have the optional storage functions needed by the cloud operator.
-The cloud workload storage requirements helps determine the backends that should be deployed by the cloud operator.
+The cloud workload storage requirements help determine the backends that should be deployed by the cloud operator.
 The common storage backend attachment methods include iSCSI, NFS, local disk, etc. and the matrix list the supported methods for each of the vendor drivers.
-The OpenStack Cinder Available Drivers documentation provides a list of all OpenStack compatible drivers and their configuration options.
+The OpenStack Cinder Available Drivers [50] documentation provides a list of all OpenStack compatible drivers and their configuration options.

-The Cinder Configuration document provides information on how to configure cinder including Anuket required capabilities for volume encryption, Policy configuration, quotas, etc. The Cinder Administration document provides information on the capabilities required by Anuket including managing volumes, snapshots, multi-storage backends, migrate volumes, etc.
+The Cinder Configuration [51] document provides information on how to configure cinder including Anuket required capabilities for volume encryption, Policy configuration, quotas, etc. The Cinder Administration [52] document provides information on the capabilities required by Anuket including managing volumes, snapshots, multi-storage backends, migrate volumes, etc.